Aim of the Governing Body

 Stephen Bennett- Chair of Governors

-Stephen is the grandfather of pupils in Loxley’s Y3 and Y6 classes.
+Stephen is the grandfather of a pupil in Y4.
 He became a governor at the school, as he likes to support the school and help with its smooth running and future direction.
 With a business background, he has been associated with various different activities including running his own contract cleaning company for the past 30 years.

 Richard Lacey- Vice Chair of Governors -Parent Governor